St Ann's, Nottingham: History

-The estate was a town within a town, the local constabulary refused to enter St Ann's estate, so policing was managed by the residents relying on 'family affiliation'.
+According to McKenzie (2015), the estate was a town within a town; the local constabulary refused to enter St Ann's estate, so policing was managed by the residents relying on 'family affiliation'.
 It was an area of hard work and low pay that culturally was separate from Nottingham.
-But it was an area of 10,000 houses where only 9% had an inside toilet, and 50% had no hot water system- many of the yards had shared toilets and open sewers leading to dysentery and cholera.
+It was also an area of 10,000 houses where only 9% had an inside toilet, and 50% had no hot water system - many of the yards had shared toilets and open sewers leading to endemic dysentery and cholera.
 Infant mortality was three times the national average.
-The latest immigrants, and in 1968 that meant West Indians and Jamaican in particular, had been allocated the worst housing.
 Clearances of houses such as these started in 1930, but because of the war 'New Town' continued until 1970.
 The houses were flattened and the residents dispersed.

 In 1970, the Victorian streets were replaced with a Radburn style estate.
 While this introduced a more modern housing stock, the confusing pattern of facing houses with differing street names and the maze of undistinguishable walk-ways made the new estate impenetrable to outsiders.
 The houses were built by Wimpey, using prefabricated techniques.
 The first residents were proud of the houses, but critical of the design of the estate.
+Radburn estates worldwide have since become widely unpopular, often referred to as an urban design layout that is typified by failure because of its laneways and interconnected green squares being used as common entries and exits to houses – helping to isolate communities and encourage crime, with roads and car courts poorly surveilled.